zohary89/wit_project/README.md

 #### Checkout:
 *Usage: python <WIT_FILE_PATH> checkout <BRANCH_NAME/ COMMIT_ID>*\
 Copy all of the files from a chosen BRANCH_NAME/ COMMIT_ID to the working directory.
-HEAD will point to that commit id after that command.
+HEAD will point to that commit id after the checkout command.

 #### Graph:
 *Usage: python <WIT_FILE_PATH> graph*\